-In this study, the simplest network modeled is a 7 node network.
-Our basic aim, during the studies carried out while the 7 node "simple network" was created, is to examine the operation of the network in MANET-DEVS environment and the operation of applied algorithms, modeling of them and to observe their behaviors.
+In this study, the simplest network modeled is a 7-node network.
+Our basic aim during the studies carried out while the 7-node simple network was created was to examine the operation of the network in the MANET-DEVS environment and the operation of applied algorithms, modeling them and observing their behaviors.
 In the simple network, each of the nodes is connected to a geographically neighboring node.
 The connection of the simple network during the studies together with an experimental framework and the screen printout under DEVS-Suite are shown in Figure 7.

-When the topology was being established and the scenario related to the network was being prepared, the parameters and formulas to be used in the simulator are taken into account as shown in Table 1 [18].
+When the topology was being established and the scenario related to the network was being prepared, the parameters and formulas to be used in the simulator were taken into account as shown in Table 1 [18].